 If you need to do a little bit of sleuthing, the Web can be a fantastic resource.
-Track down an address or a phone number, find a long-lost school friend, or simply verify information with this list of the best nine people search engines on the Web.
+Track down an address or a phone number, find a long-lost school friend, or simply verify information with this list of the best eight people search engines on the Web.
 All of these search engines are hyper-focused on finding only people-related information.

 Pipl is a people search engine that scours the Invisible Web for information; basically, what that means is that you're going to get more than just the usual search engine results for whatever name you might be searching for.
 Pipl searches across social networking